alevchuk/minibank/slackware/README.md

 UPDATE (2020-09-29): Not able to build bitcoin https://github.com/bitcoin/bitcoin/issues/20038 .
 Likely because binaries are not 64-bit and have to do this cross compilation https://docs.slackware.com/howtos:hardware:arm:gcc-9.x_aarch64_cross-compiler to get to 64-bit

 UPDATE (2020-11-22): Whis work is not finished and not clear if this would even work.
-I did not go far enough to know for sure it this will work.
+So far, I did not go far enough to know for sure it this will work.

 Instructions on how to install the same hardware and software as https://github.com/alevchuk/minibank yet on Slackware operating system.
 The advantage of Slackware is it's design philosophy of keeping packages simple with as little modifications to upstream as possible.